Food Illness & Complaints

 - Public event

-Don’t get sick from spoiled or improperly cooked foods this holiday season.
+Don’t get sick from spoiled or improperly cooked foods.
 The Snohomish Health District advises you to discard all potentially hazardous foods.
 When in doubt, throw it out!
-Here is some helpful information to keep you and your loved ones happy-and safe-with holiday cooking.
+Here is some helpful information to keep you and your loved ones safe:

 The most common symptoms of foodborne illness include: